 Table of Contents

-Mohandas Karamchand Gandhi, also known as Mahatma Gandhi, was born on 2nd October 1869 in Porbandar.
+Mohandas Karamchand Gandhi, also known as Mahatma Gandhi, who was born on 2nd October 1869 in Porbandar.
 Mahatma Gandhi was an Indian writer, social activist, politician, and lawyer.
 He also founded the nationalist movement against the British invaders’ rule in India.

 Knowing Mahatma Gandhi’s contributions to India’s struggle for independence is crucial for every citizen.
 If you are thinking to pen his life story, then write a compelling Mahatma Gandhi essay adding these pointers!